andreasdominik/ADoSnipsTVViera/README.md

 ## Trigger

-The app can be remote-controlled by avtivating a trigger with a MQTT message.
+The app can be remote-controlled by activating a trigger via MQTT.
-The message mut sbe published at the same MQTT host which is used by Snips.
+The message must be published at the same MQTT host which is used by Snips.
-The required topic is `qnd/trigger/andreasdominik:ADoSnipsTVViera`.
-The payload something like:
+The required topic is `qnd/trigger/andreasdominik:ADoSnipsTVViera`, the payload is something like:

 ```
 {